-To help facilitate the housing process, the Orientation Team will be hosting its first online Housing Day on June 6th at 1:00 PM.
-This housing day will consist of an informational session on housing, New Brunswick, Piscataway, and the overall Rutgers community, a virtual tour of New Brunswick, and a Q&A session.
+To help facilitate the housing process, the Orientation Team will be hosting its first online Housing Day on June 6th at 2:00 PM.
+This housing day will consist of an informational session on housing, New Brunswick, Piscataway, and the overall Rutgers community, and a Q&A session.
 The second Housing Day will be in-person on June 13 at 2 PM, location TBD.
 We anticipate landlords being present at the in-person housing day, so you will be able to meet and discuss apartment availabilities.

 Use the following link to see responses so you can start to get in touch with potential roommates.
 This spreadsheet should update realtime, so be sure to refresh and see who else has filled out the form.